1953 Cadillac Le Mans: Low Slung Dream

 Named to acknowledge recent Cadillac racing successes by Briggs Cunningham at the 1950 LeMans 24-Hour race, the Cadillac Le Mans had a fiberglass body on a 115 inch wheelbase chassis (the Corvette's wheelbase was 102 inches).
 The front end styling of the Le Mans presaged the look of the 1954 production Caddys:

-Cadillac constructed four Le Mans roadsters, at least one of which made the rounds in the late '50s with quad headlamps and subtler tailfins.
+Cadillac constructed four Le Mans roadsters (in various colors, including metallic blue and silver), at least one of which made the rounds in the late '50s with quad headlamps and subtler tailfins.